gbmhunter/blog/content/pages/programming/languages/c-sharp/graph-drawing/_index.md

 # ZedGraph

 {{< figure src="/images/programming-misc/zedgraph-screenshot.png" caption="Screenshot of the ZedGraph charting library for .NET.
-One of the most powerful and widely used free charting libraries." caption-position="bottom" width="300px" >}}
+One of the most powerful and widely used free charting libraries."  width="300px" >}}